KatePaulauskas/watch-store/README.md

 ### Future Features

 1. Enhanced Sorting Based on Selected Filters.
 Currently, sorting resets applied filters (like brand or gender).
 This future feature can ensure sorting respects active filters, keeping them intact and sorting within the filtered results only.

+2. Inventory Tracking System.
+Introduce an inventory tracking system that automatically updates stock levels as products are sold.
+When inventory reaches zero, the product will automatically display an "Out of Stock" notification, preventing further purchases until stock is replenished.
+This feature will help maintain accurate stock levels and provide real-time availability information to shoppers.

 ## Technologies used